binidowu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. 12-combinations: This script prints all possible combinations of two letters, except oo.

           Letters are lower cases, from a to z
 	  One combination per line
 	  The output should be alpha ordered, starting with aa Do not print oo
           Your script file should contain maximum 64 characters

-14. 13-print_float: THis script prints a number with two decimal places, followed by a new line.
+14. 13-print_float: This script prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.

+15. 100-decimal_to_hexadecimal: This scipt onverts a number from base 10 to base 16.

+          The number in base 10 is stored in the environment variable DECIMAL The script should display the number in base 16, followed by a new line

+16. 101-rot13: This script encodes and decodes text using the rot13 encryption.
+Assume ASCII.

+17. 102-odd: This script prints every other line from the input, starting with the first line.

+18. 103-water_and_stir: This script adds the two numbers stored in the environment variables WATER and STIR and prints the result.

+          WATER is in base water
+          STIR is in base stir.
+          The result should be in base bestchol